 What Do American Visitors Need to Know Before Going?

-Understanding a few local customs makes your time in Braga Portugal significantly smoother.
-Start with the rhythms of daily life, beginning with dining hours, which differ quite dramatically from American norms and can catch first-time visitors completely off guard.
+Understanding local rhythms makes your time in Braga Portugal significantly smoother, starting with dining hours that differ quite dramatically from American norms and can catch first-time visitors completely off guard.

 Restaurants close between 3:00 PM and 7:00 PM.
 Dinner service starts at 7:30 PM, but locals typically eat much later.
 Showing up hungry at 5:30 PM will leave you with very few options.